AND WHAT TO DO IF IT LASTS

-DIFFERENT TYPES OF BURNING SMELLS FROM FURNACE & THEIR CAUSES
+DIFFERENT TYPES OF FURNACE SMELLS & THEIR POTENTIAL CAUSES

 BURNING SMELL CAUSED BY DUST